-- Being replaced by new site, Nitro Betting.
+- Being replaced by a new site, Nitrobetting

-Nitrogen Sports are an industry stalwart with a long standing good reputation for integrity and a dedication to bitcoin.
-They offer a wide range of sports and leagues to bet on, with better than average odds.
+Nitrogen Sports is an industry stalwart with a long-standing good reputation for integrity and a dedication to Bitcoin.
+They offer a wide range of sports and leagues to bet on, with better-than-average odds.

-You should be concerned that Nitrogen have just launched a new replacement (they say its not a replacement) website called Nitro Betting (review).
-We give all the details and back story in this blog post but the short version is since they have made a newer better site for the same target market you have to assume the old site, Nitrogen Sports, will now be neglected.
+You should be concerned that Nitrogen has just launched a new replacement website called Nitrobetting.
+We give all the details and back story about Nitrobetting, Nitrogen Sports’ new site, but to cut the long story short, they’ve made a newer better site for the same target market, and the old site Nitrogen Sports, is now being neglected.